toranb/elixir-workshop/README.md

 When `IEx.pry` is executed the runtime will ask you `Allow?
 [Yn]`

 If you answer `n` the program will continue without interruption.
 If you answer `Y` you can ask questions of the running program.
 If you want to continue execution of the program type `respawn` and hit enter.
+To exit the REPL between test runs do `ctrl + c` twice.

 For a complete list of [debugging](https://elixir-lang.org/getting-started/debugging.html) options be sure to read over the getting started guide.